-USC Microbial Observatory Overview
+USC Microbial Observatory and Dimensions of Biodiversity Project

 The project has been running since 2000.
 Our primary sampling site is located midway between Los Angeles and the USC Wrigley Marine Laboratory on Santa Catalina in approximately 900 m of water.
 This site is visited monthly by ship for sampling to 890 m depth.
 Additional sampling is conducted on an ad hoc basis in coastal water near the lab on Catalina Island.